-The Basilica of San Clemente
+San Clemente ★★

-A few blocks from the Colosseum is the best place in Rome to see the layer-cake effect of its history in action: church piled atop church piled atop pagan temple.
+A few blocks from the Colosseum is the best place in Rome to see the layer-cake effect of its history in action: church piled atop church piled atop pagan temple

 The interior of the Upper Church at Rome's San Clemente.